c-blake/bu/doc/tim.md

 calculations more automatic, especially if you are, say, subtracting uncertain dispatch overhead or want 3.21x faster "ratios".

-[^8]: Particle physics has "5 sigma" rules of thumb to declare new science in a similar vein.
+[^8]: Particle physics has "5 sigma" rules of thumb to declare results.
 5 seems too small for this hostile noise context.
-10..15 is more about right, but leptokurtosis makes sigma alone an inadequate scale.
+10..15 is more about right, but again leptokurtosis makes sigma alone inadequate.

 [^9]: `tim` may soon grow some kind of [2-sample or K-sample Anderson Darling]( https://en.wikipedia.org/wiki/Anderson%E2%80%93Darling_test) testing to check